tualatin/tailforwindows/Readme!.txt

 * new translateable userinterface - english, german
 * new filters can be enabled/disabled
 * it's faster than version 1.5.xxxx
+* bug fix search highlighting
 * bug fix filtering
 * bug fix time settings
 * bug fix date settings
 * remove some old settings from config file -> Tail4Windows will check it at startup
-* complete redesign of Find
+* complete redesign of FindWhat
 * redesign of Pattern control
 * add more shortcuts -> see Shortcuts.txt
 * add more Options